Shpaackle/Guardians-of-the-Realms/Notes/Other Games/Avatar.md

 - Flippant
 - Standoffish

-# Other
 ## History
 - What experience of being deceived or manipulated convinced you to steel yourself against being swayed by other people?
 - Who was your first lodestar, and why were they an exception?
 Why aren't they your lodestar anymore?
-- Who earned your grudging repsect by teching you pragmatism?
+- Who earned your grudging respect by teaching you pragmatism?
-- What heiloom or piece of craftsmandhip do you carry to remind you to stay true to yourself?
+- What heirloom or piece of craftsmanship do you carry to remind you to stay true to yourself?
 - Why are you committed to this group or purpose?

--
+## Connections
+- X takes issue with my methods - perhaps they have a point, but I certainly can't admit that to them!
+- X is my lodestar; something about them makes them the one person I let me guard down around.